-- 3.6 Consultation with local communities is encouraged for applicants seeking permission for major development in particular.
-When such engagement takes place, it is at the discretion of the applicant and can take place prior to seeking pre-application advice, if sought, or prior to submission of a planning application.
-The results of any public consultation should be provided to the Local Planning Authority with a planning application. - 3.7 There are a number of benefits for consulting affected communities prior to the submission of a planning application, including: - Providing local communities with accurate information on a proposal before a formal application is submitted. - Enabling local concerns and objections to be identified early in the process and be addressed, where possible. - Providing an opportunity for local communities to discuss proposals with the applicant (for example at public meetings). - Potentially avoiding the need to revise and / or resubmit proposals at an advanced stage. - Encouraging a transparent and inclusive application process. - Assisting in the submission of better quality applications. - 3.8 The Council supports pre-application consultation with local communities but will not normally be involved in this process.
-However, the applicant may wish to seek advice on effective engagement techniques prior to submission of a formal application such techniques may include public meetings, public exhibitions, workshops, notices/articles in local media, and consultation letters. - 3.9 Applicants should also consider consulting organisations such as Essex County Council (as the authority responsible for minerals and waste; highway matters; community infrastructure (including education); sustainable drainage and sustainable travel and as historic buildings and urban design advisor to the Council), Heritage England, the Environment Agency and Natural England for advice depending on the development being proposed.
+- 3.7 There are a number of benefits for consulting affected communities prior to the submission of a planning application, including: - Providing local communities with accurate information on a proposal before a formal application is submitted. - Enabling local concerns and objections to be identified early in the process and be addressed, where possible, - Providing an opportunity for local communities to discuss proposals with the applicant (for example at public meetings). - Potentially avoiding the need to revise and / or resubmit proposals at an advanced stage. - Encouraging a transparent and inclusive application process. - Assisting in the submission of better quality applications. - 3.8 The Council supports pre-application consultation with local communities but will not normally be involved in this process.
+However, the applicant may wish to seek advice on effective engagement techniques prior to submission of a formal application such techniques may include public meetings, public exhibitions, workshops, notices/articles in local media, and consultation letters. - 3.9 Applicants should also consider consulting organisations such as Essex County Council (as the highways and education authority, and urban design advisor to the Council), Heritage England, the Environment Agency and Natural England for advice depending on the development being proposed.